freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-51.english.md

 ## Description
 <section id='description'>

-Set the `x` values for `tumblrLine` using a "`d` function" again.
+Set the `x` values for `tumblrLine` using another "d function".
 Use your `xScale` and the `d.year` to calculcate their values just like you did for the Twitter line.
 </section>

 ## Instructions